Aon plc (AON) upgraded Issued by Wall Street Gurus

 Piper Sandler gave a rating of “Neutral” to AON, setting the target price at $187 in the report published on November 02nd of the previous year.

-During the last 5 trading sessions, AON rose by +0.25%, which changed the moving average for the period of 200-days by +28.27% in comparison to the 20-day moving average, which settled at $253.88.
-In addition, Aon plc saw 19.73% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, AON fell by -2.85%, which changed the moving average for the period of 200-days by +26.91% in comparison to the 20-day moving average, which settled at $251.80.
+In addition, Aon plc saw 16.32% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading